numenta/NAB/README.md

     - grubbs requires use of the inverse survival function from SciPy
     - ks_test requires ks_2samp
 - Should the calculation of min/max be a part of each detector?
-- Rename likelihood score
 - for AnomalyDetector remove outputDir and infer it from outputFile which should be a path
-- gef charts of run_anomaly output need to reflect the proper lenght of the probationary period
+- gef charts of run_anomaly output need to reflect the proper length of the probationary period
+- Update anomaly likelihood code to latest version in NuPIC
+- Remove results from AMI before creating final.